openafsfoundation/openafsfoundation.org/about/index.md

        (mentoring, free-of-charge mailing list contributions, free-of-charge
        ad-hoc consulting/training via the OpenAFS ticketing system, etc).

-3. In order to nurture and evolve the OpenAFS technology, The Foundation plans
+3. In order to **nurture and evolve the OpenAFS technology**, The Foundation plans
     to:

     1. Strengthen OpenAFS, as defined as intellectual property such as